pixelomer/TweakExcluder/README.md

 ### TODO

-- [x] Ability blacklist specific apps for specific tweaks
+- [x] Ability to disable specific tweaks in specific apps
 - [x] Preference bundle
-- [x] Switch to blacklist SpringBoard
+- [x] Switch to disable tweaks in SpringBoard
 - [ ] Option to whitelist instead of blacklist
 - [ ] Ability to inject tweaks into unsupported apps